-- 1 Shut down the computer, wait 1 minute, and turn it on again. - 2 Verify that the numbers, capitals, and scroll lock lights on the keyboard blink during the boot routine. - 3 From the Windows desktop, click the Start button, point to Programs, point to Accessories, and click Notepad. - 4 Type some characters on the external keyboard and verify that they appear on the display.
+- 1 Shut down the computer, wait 1 minute, and turn it on again. - 2 Verify that the numbers, capitals, and scroll lock lights on the keyboard blink during the boot routine. - 3 From the Windows desktop, click the Start button, point to Programs→ Accessories, and then click Notepad. - 4 Type some characters on the external keyboard and verify that they appear on the display.
 If you cannot verify these steps, you may have a defective external keyboard.